snarfed/arroba/README.md

   * Add new `cids_for_path`, `add_covering_proofs` methods.
 * `Repo`:
   * `apply_writes`: skip no-op update operations where the new record value is the same as the existing stored record.
 (No-op updates are evidently illegal in ATProto.)
+* `Storage`:
+  * `read_events_by_seq`: always include the MST root block in every commit event.
-* `Server`:
+* `xrpc_sync`:
   * Drastically redesign `subscribeRepos` to unify event stream generation across all subscribers.
-This significantly improves scalability and reduces CPU and I/O to near constant, with minimal additional overhead per subscriber.
+This significantly improves scalability and reduces CPU and I/O to near constant, with minimal additional overhead per subscriber ([#52](https://github.com/snarfed/arroba/issues/52)).

 ### 0.8 - 2025-03-13